DianaEromosele/web-scraping-javascript-data-script/README.md

-This is an object-oriented Ruby script, built by Diana Ozemebhoya Eromosele, a software developer-in-residence at Newark Venture Funds, and commissioned by a healthcare database hub that allows heathcare providers to find top talent with ease.
+This is an object-oriented Ruby script, built by Diana Ozemebhoya Eromosele, a software developer-in-residence at Newark Venture Funds, and commissioned by a healthcare database hub that allows healthcare providers to find top talent with ease.

 The script takes in an input CSV file that contains limited data about individual doctors in a company's database.